micronDLA/SDK/README.md

-libsnowflake.so (the snowflake compiler and runtime) bitfile.bit (the snowflake code to be uploaded on the FPGA) snowflake.py (the python wrapper for libsnowflake.so) genpymodel.py (generate the pymodel.net file for a network) genonnx.py (generate the onnx file for a network) simpledemo.py (a simple python demo) thexport.py (exports pytorch model to  something we can load) EULA (EULA of the package) install.sh (installer)
+libsnowflake.so (the snowflake compiler and runtime) bitfile.bit (the snowflake code to be uploaded on the FPGA) snowflake.py (the python wrapper for libsnowflake.so) genonnx.py (generate the onnx file for a network) simpledemo.py (a simple python demo)
+EULA (EULA of the package)
+install.sh (installer)
 ```